Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 5. Avoid punishing your twins for accidents

 Our patience for accidents is pretty high in the beginning.
-We’ve braced ourselves for the worst, we knew they’re bound to happen.
+We’ve braced ourselves for the worst and we knew they were bound to happen.

 But after a while, that patience begins to wane.
 We get tired when they keep making the same “mistakes,” when they don’t seem to listen, or when we’ve just about had it with cleaning up yet another mess.

 This doesn’t mean you’ll be chipper about every accident.
-You can feel and express disappointment, but don’t blame your twins for accidents that are only normal and expected.
+You can feel and express disappointment, but don’t blame them for accidents that are only normal and expected.

-Even if your twins have had a great run, don’t give them a hard time when an accident happens.
+Even if they’ve had a great run, don’t give them a hard time when an accident happens.
 I’d lose my temper during those times especially.
 I assumed they should know by now not to have accidents, so when one would happen, I’d get upset.